amdelamar/blog/content/post/setting-up-a-scala-project-with-sbt.md

 ### Why not use 'sbt new'?

-There's this neat command to generate a new project as well:
+There's also this command to generate a new project:

 ```bash
 sbt new sbt/scala-seed.g8
 ```

-It prompts for a project name, creates a folder with that name, and downloads a template from GitHub for you with a build.sbt file, build.properties file, a main class, and a test class.
+It prompts for a project name and creates a folder with that name.
+Then it downloads a template from GitHub for you with a build.sbt file, build.properties file, a main class, and a test class.
 Neat!

-I still need to create my `.gitignore` manually, because the template doesn't provide one.
-But no big deal.

 But wait, it sets up a project with **4 year old versions** of scala `2.12.8` and sbt `1.2.7`.
 Huh. that's kindof annoying for a template to